-In addition to determining the strategy and monitoring of the overall management of Assmang in terms of the joint-venture agreement with ARM, Assore has the sole marketing and distribution agency for Assmang’s products and the emphasis on Assmang in this report relates primarily to this role (refer “Business model”), with these activities being managed through:
+In addition to determining the strategy and monitoring the overall management of Assmang in terms of the joint-venture agreement with ARM, Assore has the sole marketing and distribution agency for Assmang’s products and the emphasis on Assmang in this report relates primarily to this role as a 50% partner (refer “Business model”), with these activities being managed through:

 - Rustenburg Minerals Development Company Proprietary Limited (Rustenburg Minerals);

 with the latter two of these operations having been placed on care and maintenance.

 The IAR has been prepared on the basis of the group’s consolidated financial statements, prepared in accordance with IFRS and relevant facts, issues and risks that are pertinent to the group’s operations.
 Guidelines used in compiling the separate elements of the IAR include:

 |Mineral Resources and Reserves||South African Code for Reporting Mineral Resources and Mineral Reserves (SAMREC Code), and the Australian Institute of Mining and Metallurgy Joint Ore Reserves Committee Code (JORC Code)||here,

 the complete Mineral Resources and Reserves report is located on the group’s website under “Annual reports” in the “Investor centre”